 "Interactive learning experiences from seasoned professionals with both business sense and a sense of humor."

-We are available to present on a wide range of topics including issues of employee manager relations, utilizing and ensuring diversity in the workplace, the evolving role of the social worker and EAP (Employee Assistance Programs) professional in the workplace, identifying and dealing with substance abuse in the workplace, and many others including custom designed trainings for any size workforce or HR team.
+We are available to deliver presentations on a wide range of topics, including issues pertaining to employee manager relations, utilizing and ensuring diversity in the workplace, the evolving role of the social worker and EAP (Employee Assistance Programs) professional in the workplace, identifying and dealing with substance abuse in the workplace, and others including custom designed training programs for any size workforce or HR team.

 We specialize in helping Human Resources (HR) teams to leverage their partnerships with managers and EAP's to both retain and get the most out of the talent in their workforce.
 Millions of dollars and countless hours are lost in productivity through substance use issues and interpersonal conflicts - and managers are hesitant to utilize their skills to address these issues.
 By helping managers, HR professionals, and EAP's to clarify their respective roles and responsibilities and to learn to work together, we enable organizations to run efficiently and productively, maximizing the resources and talent they already possess.

 We also provide courses for CASAC credit in New York - on site at your offices - custom designed to meet your employee's needs.

 Dan Pitzer and John Crepsac have coordinated the National Association of Social Workers (NASW) NYC Chapter Addictions Institute for many years, bringing together the world's leading experts in addiction treatment and research.
 We apply this experience to organizing and delivering quality learning experiences to organizations everywhere.
 (See the Addictions Institute links below.)

 All Breaking The Chain staff personnel are available for training sessions.